-5.3.1 Arc
+5.3.1 Arcs

-For each of the following shape descriptions, we let rand represent a random number generator with a range between 0 and 1 (inclusive).
-Beginning with the arc shape, we describe our implementation with the pseudocode in Algorithm 1.
-In the proposed procedure, we employ a configuration parameter r to represent the radius (in pixels) of the underlying circle, an angle φ to represent the desired arc length, and recommend an integer value nequal to approximately $2\pi r$ to avoid gaps in the rasterized output.
+Our implementation of arcs is indicated in the pseudocode provided in Algorithm 1.
+In the proposed procedure, we employ a configuration parameter r to represent the radius (in pixels) of the underlying circle, an angle φ to represent the desired arc length, and recommend an integer value n equal to approximately $2\pi r$ to avoid gaps in the rasterized output.